 During the spring and summer months, Carrabassett Valley is known to thrill seekers as a mountain biking, ziplining, and high-difficulty hiking hub.

 For travelers seeking a mixture of steep slopes and old-world culture, European mountain resorts offer both in spades.
 Whether it’s the allure of high-elevation resorts and turns that continue well into spring, unique lodgings and vibrant après-ski culture, or the opportunity to extend your stay and visit multiple countries, a European ski trip is a unique experience.

-Lake Como is an incredibly picturesque area that straddles both the Italian and Swiss Alps.
+Lake Como is an incredibly picturesque area that straddles the Italian and Swiss Alps.
 This puts it within driving distance of multiple mountain resorts and countries, making it a prime location for ski trips and cultural excursions.

 Nestled in the Swiss Alps, the resort town of St. Moritz is a world-renowned ski destination.
 With World Cup-quality slopes and a focus on health and wellness, the resort town provides the perfect balance of challenge and leisure.

 For great snowpack conditions and a ski season that stretches into April, look no further than Val d’Isere.
-Located in the majestic French Alps, not only does the resort guarantee almost year-round snow and vast acres of skiing, it is also incredibly tourist-friendly.
+Located in the majestic French Alps, not only does the resort guarantee almost year-round snow and vast acres of skiing, but it is also incredibly tourist-friendly.
 All-inclusive passes, kids discounts, and easy mountain access make Val d’Isere stand out from the pack.